Trump has Canada worried he'll pull US from NAFTA: report

 Canada's NAFTA concerns were publicized the same day as its complaint against the U.S. with the World Trade Organization, alleging that the Trump administration’s tariffs were inconsistently targeting Canadian lumber producers.

-The news helped weaken the Canadian dollar to its lowest point in a year against the U.S. dollar, Reuters reported, with financial experts citing heightened uncertainty.
+The news helped weaken the Canadian dollar, Reuters reported, with financial experts citing heightened uncertainty.

 Crucial talks to retool NAFTA are planned for Jan.
 23-28 in Montreal, marking the sixth and next-to-last round of negotiations to save the beleaguered agreement between the U.S., Canada, and Mexico.

-Note: CORRECTION: An earlier version of this story misrepresented information supplied by Reuters.
-The news agency correctly reported that the Canadian dollar "weakened to its lowest this year against the greenback," referring to a brief Wednesday decline attributed to concerns about whether the U.S. would remain in the North American Free Trade Agreement.
-The text above now accurately reflects this information.